dotnet/docs/docs/tutorials/getting-started-with-csharp/console-webapiclient.md

 [GitHub API](https://developer.github.com/v3/).
 Let's read information about the projects under the
 [.NET Foundation](http://www.dotnetfoundation.org/) umbrella.
-You'll start by making the request to the Github API to retrieve information on the projects.
+You'll start by making the request to the GitHub API to retrieve information on the projects.
 The endpoint you'll use is: [https://api.github.com/orgs/dotnet/repos](https://api.github.com/orgs/dotnet/repos).
 You want to retrieve all the information about these projects, so you'll use an HTTP GET request.
 Your browser also uses HTTP GET requests, so you can paste that URL into